🦃 BLACK FRIDAY - TAP TO SAVE 50% WITH CODE THANKS

 Kincaid may seem more appealing as a piece of a more prolific offense, but his role is far less significant than Henry's in New England.
 Kincaid is garnering just over 15% of looks from Josh Allen compared to Henry's 19.8% team target share.
 Additionally, Henry is one of the top red-zone targets in the NFL right now.

 This isn't about Kincaid vs. Henry, or any other tight end, however.
-The point is that Kincaid is overperforming for fantasy football given his utilization.
+The point is that Kincaid is overperforming for fantasy football, given his utilization.
 His touchdown numbers aren't likely to be "sticky" unless we see an uptick in usage.

 The third-year pro is splitting snaps with veteran Dawson Knox and rookie Jackson Hawes, who mysteriously played the most of the three in a win over the Saints that was not the rout it was expected to be.

 With the "everybody eats" mentality instilled in Buffalo, Kincaid can't be relied upon to contribute on a weekly basis.
-And while Kincaid may eat as much and as frequently as fellow pass-catchers Khalil Shakir and Keon Coleman, it's clear that Allen and James Cook will always be first in line at the buffet.
+While Kincaid may eat as much and as frequently as fellow pass-catchers Khalil Shakir and Keon Coleman, it's clear that Allen and James Cook will always be first in line at the buffet.

 Isiah Pacheco, RB - Kansas City Chiefs